Police / Police complaints

 • done anything else that you think is unlawful?

-If so, the law says you can make a complaint.
+If so, you can make a complaint.
 You can also make a complaint for someone else if you are their parent or guardian and they are aged 16 or under.
 You can even make a complaint for anyone you think has been treated wrongly, as long as you have their written consent.

 Ways to make your complaint